evxryyy/OpenSource-Library/docs/Utils/UserInput.md

 ### Tips

-I recommend you to also use PreferredInput from Sleitnick for detecting when a player is playing with a gamepad/keyboard/mobile
+I recommend you to use .Observe for detecting the input type of the user.

-so you will be able to dynamicly change the InputType during runtime without having many connections for the actual input

 ### __PRIVATE__